nikhil7e/ReitHI/README.md

 # ReitHÍ

-ReitHÍ is a website to enable students to make better decisions about the courses they choose.
-It allows users to rate, review and comment on courses, taught in the University of Iceland.
+ReitHÍ is a website that enables students to make better informed decisions about the courses they choose to enroll in.
+It gives users the opportunity to rate, review and comment on courses that are taught in the University of Iceland.

 **A hosted demo is available on Railway to try out, deployed from the main branch:**